Wanda–Zhonghe–Shulin line

-The Wanda–Zhonghe–Shulin line or Light Green (code LG) line (萬大中和樹林線) is a metro line under construction in Taipei.
+The Wanda–Zhonghe–Shulin line (萬大—中和—樹林線; also known as Light Green line) is a metro line under construction in Taipei.
 It is managed by the Taipei City Government Department of Rapid Transit Systems and scheduled to be complete in 2027.
 Following the Taipei Metro's color coding scheme, the Wanda-Zhonghe-Shulin line will be light green, coding the line as LG.
 When Phase I is completed, the line is expected to carry 270,000 riders per day, and passengers will be able to travel between the terminus at Zhonghe Senior High School and Taipei Main Station in 25 minutes.